-Corona has given us an unexpected opportunity to stop and focus on what matters.
-This class provides a key to unlocking the stories you already possess and instills the confidence for you to own them.
-At a time when we're all struggling to make sense of the world around us, this class offers a rare and unique opportunity to connect with your inner voice.
+Covid-19 has given us an unexpected opportunity to stop and focus on what matters.
+At a time when we're all struggling to make sense of the world around us, the Storytelling Lab offers a rare and unique opportunity to connect with your inner voice.

 HOW IT WORKS

 Using film, graphic novel, and documentary storytelling, students will learn to translate what they’re watching into a broader life experience.
 Each class will encompass topics such as theme, metaphor, character development, and interpersonal relationships.
 Each story will be examined through a broader lens to include history, culture, art, gender, race, music, etc. Students will be challenged to form and express their ideas and opinions through a series of fun and creative assignments.

 The lab will be a cohort model, consisting of only six students.
 The intimacy enables people to form a cohesive group where everyone can contribute, and no one hides or gets lost.
 The atmosphere promotes a safe environment to express thoughts and ideas.